-Our Intelligence & Investigations (I&I) Associate Phoebe Waters has previously provided insight into why asset tracing is like a Treasure Hunt, a game in which players search for hidden items of value by following a trail of sequential clues.
+Our Intelligence & Investigations (I&I) experts have previously provided insight into why asset tracing is like a Treasure Hunt, a game in which players search for hidden items of value by following a trail of sequential clues.

 But if X marks the spot for the treasure, then we need to have an unshakable understanding of the other letters involved.
 In this short piece, the first in a series of articles shining light on the topic, our specialist investigator picks some of the key, basic definitions that an asset tracer should be all too familiar with.

 So: An Asset Tracer’s Alphabet.
 Now, I am not talking about the fact that so many of us investigators battled with the Russian alphabet from scratch in the first week of university (slightly soothed by student union drink prices), or the continuous need to recruit graduate analysts who so impressively converse in an exotic plethora of languages.
 I am talking about a list of basic terms and doctrines that an investigator needs to fluently interact with in order to add value to a) their cases and b) their clients.

 In exploring these key definitions, I also want to provide clarity on the processes, timings and complexities of asset tracing – not only for investigators.
 It is essential for lawyers, for example, to understand our capabilities because we can help assess, pre-litigation, the cost/benefit of proceeding against a bad actor.
 If litigation is already underway, investigators can still provide priceless intelligence to ensure the client achieves a commercially favourable outcome.
 Investigation results, comprising proof of assets and valuations, plus information that could pressurise the subject, may be enough to force settlement.